 Cook the Eggs:

-Heat 1 tablespoon of olive oil in a large wok or skillet over medium heat.
+Heat 1 tablespoon olive oil in a large wok or skillet over medium heat.

-Pour in the beaten eggs and cook without stirring for about 30 seconds.
+Pour in 2 large eggs that have been beaten and let them sit without stirring for about 30 seconds.

-Once the eggs are mostly set, break them up with a spatula and cook until fully done, another 1-2 minutes.
+Once mostly set, break them up with a spatula and cook until fully done, another 1-2 minutes.
 Transfer the eggs to a plate and set aside.

-Add the chopped onion and diced carrot.
-Cook for about 4-5 minutes, until the onions are translucent and the carrots are softened.
+Add the remaining 1 tablespoon olive oil to the same pan.
+Add the diced 1 cup yellow onion and diced 1 cup carrot and cook for 4-5 minutes, until the onions are translucent and the carrots have softened.

 Add the Rice:

-Add the tamari, sesame oil, black pepper, and red pepper flakes.
-Toss the rice to evenly coat it with the sauces.
+Add 3 tablespoons gluten-free tamari, 1 tablespoon toasted sesame oil, ¼ teaspoon black pepper, and ⅛ teaspoon red pepper flakes.
+Toss to evenly coat the rice.
+Cook another 2-3 minutes, stirring as needed.

 Notes